xevrion/Motixion/README.md

 - [ ] Integrate wakatime api for tracking coding hours
 - [ ] Integrate calendar api for tracking tasks
 - [ ] Add option for night owls/all nighters to set custom sleep/wake times
-- [ ] Allow users to view their own notes from logging sessions
 - [ ] Improve UI with glass/frosted glass effects
 - [ ] Add a feedback page for users unfamiliar with GitHub